Location: Jackson, Miss. or Birmingham, Ala.

 How to Apply:

-Complete the application form here and upload a cover letter and resume, and three work references.
-Only applications submitted via this process and/or meet the minimum requirements will be considered.
+Complete the form at this link and upload a cover letter and resume, and three work references.
+Only applications submitted via this process and/or meet the minimum requirements.
 No phone calls, please.
-Candidates who advance in the process will be asked to complete a pre-employment exercise.

 JMA Equal Opportunity/Affirmative Action Statement